Daniel-Ian-Robinson/Arduino-Morse-Code-Player/README.md

 ## Schematic
 ![Schematic](https://github.com/Daniel-Ian-Robinson/Arduino-Morse-Code-Player/blob/main/Schematic/Schematic.png)

-*Note: the buzzer symbol is not accurate so inspect your buzzer to connect the pins correctly.*
+*Note: the buzzer symbol is not accurate so inspect your buzzer carefully to ensure you connect the pins correctly.*

-## Words Per Minute
-This code measures its Morse Code speed in words per minute (WPM).
-This is the number of times the program can play the word `"PARIS "` (including the space at the end) in a minute.
-This is a standard measure.